ChiehYunChen/ChiehYunChen.github.io/_pages/about.md

 <!-- A data-driven personal website -->

 ## Recent News 🔥
 - [Apr.
 2024] One paper "Artifact Does Matter!
-Low-artifact High-resolution Virtual Try-On via Diffusion-based Warp-and-Fuse Consistent Texture" got Strong Accept at [CVPRW'24](https://sites.google.com/view/cvfad2024/home?authuser=0)!
+Low-artifact High-resolution Virtual Try-On via Diffusion-based Warp-and-Fuse Consistent Texture" got the Best Paper Runner-Up Award at [CVPRW'24](https://sites.google.com/view/cvfad2024/home?authuser=0)!
 Welcome to chat with our team in Seattle 🇺🇸
 - [Apr.
 2024] Served as a reviewer for 4 papers submitted to ECCV'24
 - [Mar.
 2024] Served as a reviewer for [TMM](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=6046)
 - [Mar.
 2024] Served as an emergency reviewer for 3 papers submitted to ICME'24